rosanna-smith/ro-crate-schema-tools/README.md

-## To generate or update a SOSS Crate documenting usage
+## To generate or update a SOSS Crate from one or more examples